 My only other criticism of the ‘Specialised Translation’ module would be that you weren’t able to choose which specialisms you studied.
 Having said that, it’s good to get an overview of the specialisms that are out there.
 This is especially true if don’t yet know which you might like to focus on in your future career.

-In the second year of the course, I chose to do ‘Second Specialised Translation’ and ‘Translation Technologies’.
-‘Second Specialised Translation’ was the same as ‘Specialised Translation’ but in a second language, in my case this was Spanish.
+In the second year, I chose to do ‘Second Specialised Translation’ and ‘Translation Technologies’.
+‘Second Specialised Translation’ was the same as ‘Specialised Translation’ but in a second language.
+In my case, this was Spanish.
 The specialisms we studied in the Spanish module were journalistic and cultural, instruction manuals, and technical, medical and legal.

 ‘Translation Technologies’ involved two teaching blocks, one which focused on machine translation, glossaries and concordancers, and one which focused on subtitling.
 This was a very practical module and was probably my favourite.

 The final year of the course was dedicated entirely to the dissertation, enabling you to really focus on it.
 There were two types of dissertation that you could choose from: a translation and commentary or an empirical/critical essay.
 To begin with, there were group discussions about ideas and plans and some information about research methods.
 Following that, it was all individual work, plus ten hours of tutorial support.
 Supervisors were allocated based on the language pairs and/or topic of the dissertation.
 The dissertation proposal of 1000 words made up 10% of the final mark for the module.
 The dissertation itself made up the remaining 90% of the mark.